babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 For example, for the address we used above is `bbn1qh8444k43spt6m8ernm8phxr332k85teavxmuq`, the operator address is `bbnvaloper1qh8444k43spt6m8ernm8phxr332k85teavxmuq`.

-For the next step, we will have to wait till the beginning of the next epoch (this will take up to 10 minutes) for the command to be valid.
-This is due to Babylon's epoched staking design, where the blockchain is divided into epochs.
+For the next step, we will query your validator's details; however, results will not appear until the current epoch concludes, which typically takes 10 to 60 minutes.
+This delay is due to the network's epoching mechanism, as mentioned earlier.
-Messages that affect the validator set are delayed to the end of each epoch for execution.
-Meaning that your validator creation transaction will be processed at the end of the current epoch, and you won't be able to query your validator details until the next epoch begins.
-In the meantime, you can verify your transaction was successful by checking its hash.

 ```shell
 babylond query staking validator <validator-operator-address>